peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 6.  **Update a Study**: A batch operation that automatically updates all out-of-date experiments within a study.

-7.  **Analyze a Study**: The highest-level analytical tool, used after a study is validated to aggregate results and perform comprehensive statistical analysis.
+7.  **Process a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.

 #### Workflow 1: Run an Experiment